OptimumDev/TagCloud/README.md

 # TagCloud

 Program to generate Tag Cloud from set of words
-Made for "School of Industrial Programming" course
+Made for "School of Industrial Programming" course in FP style
 Git history and foulders look funny because it's import of existing project

 There are words editing functions: